Wagyu, which means "Japanese cow," is considered the caviar of beef in Japan

 Considered the caviar of beef in Japan, Wagyu (which literally means “Japanese cow”) refers to specific breeds of cattle that come from a direct, traceable and pure bloodline.
 There are four Wagyu breeds:

-In recent years, efficient marketing efforts have elevated Wagyu to near-divine status among foodies.
-But they've also led to confusion about what Wagyu is and what separates Wagyu beef from the even-more heralded Kobe beef.
+In recent years, efficient marketing efforts have elevated Wagyu to near-divine status among fans of fine food and drink.
+But they’ve also led to confusion about what Wagyu is and what separates Wagyu beef from the even-more heralded Kobe beef.

 Here’s help for beef eaters visiting Japan: